Substance Use and Mental Health

 The Office of Substance Use and Mental Health (SUMH) and the Office of Child Care (OCC) are partnering together to offer mental health services to qualified child care providers throughout Utah.

-The Utah Department of Human Services (DHS) prohibits discrimination on the basis of race, color, national origin, age, disability, gender or religion.
-The Department is committed to making programs, services, benefits and facilities accessible in accordance with Section 504 of the Rehabilitation Act of 1973.
-If you believe you have been discriminated against by a Utah human services employee, division or office for any of these protected categories, please visit the Commitment to Civil Rights page to send a written, oral (TTY) or electronic complaint.
+The Utah Department of Health and Human Services (DHHS) prohibits discrimination on the basis of race, color, national origin, age, disability, gender or religion.
+The department is committed to making programs, services, benefits and facilities accessible in accordance with Section 504 of the Rehabilitation Act of 1973.
+If you believe you have been discriminated against by a DHHS employee, division or office for any of these protected categories, please visit the Commitment to Civil Rights opens in a new tab page to send a written, oral (TTY) or electronic complaint.